Allium ampeloprasum

 Allium ampeloprasum is a member of the onion genus Allium.
 The wild plant is commonly known as wild leek or broadleaf wild leek.
 Its native range includes southern Europe, southwestern Asia and North Africa, but it has been cultivated and naturalized in many other countries.

 Allium ampeloprasum has been differentiated into five cultivated vegetables: leek, elephant garlic, pearl onion, kurrat, and Persian leek.

+Etymology

+The specific epithet ampeloprasum derives from the Greek ampelos ("vine") and prason ("leek"), literally meaning "vine-leek" or "leek of the vineyard".

 Description

 Wild populations produce bulbs up to 3 cm across.
 Scapes are round in cross-section, each up to 180 cm tall, bearing an umbel of as many as 500 flowers.
 Flowers are urn-shaped, up to 6 mm across; tepals white, pink or red; anthers yellow or purple; pollen yellow.

 Distribution and habitat

+Allium ampeloprasum is an ecologically diverse species complex and the progenitor of several key cultivated varieties, including the common leek (A. porrum L. sensu stricto), characterized by its robust "pseudostem," and the A. kurrat Schweinf, which is grown for its slender leaves.
+Despite their physical differences, these forms remain closely related to, and fully interfertile with, the wild tetraploid A. ampeloprasum, which is widely distributed in the Mediterranean basin.

 The plant's native range is southern Europe to southwestern Asia and North Africa, including all countries bordering the Black, Adriatic, and Mediterranean Seas from Portugal to Egypt to Romania.
 In Russia and Ukraine, it is considered invasive except in Crimea, where it is native.
 It is also native to Ethiopia, Uzbekistan, Iran and Iraq.

 It is considered naturalized in the United Kingdom, Ireland, the Czech Republic, the Baltic States, Belarus, the Azores, Madeira, the Canary Islands, Armenia, Azerbaijan, Afghanistan, China, Australia (all states except Queensland and Tasmania), Mexico, the Dominican Republic, Puerto Rico, Haiti, the United States (southeastern region plus California, New York State, Ohio and Illinois), Galápagos, and Argentina.

 The species may have been introduced to Britain by prehistoric people, where its habitat consists of rocky places near the coast in south-west England and Wales.